My teenager used to love Minecraft a few years ago and it’s gone from strength to strength, the kids just can’t get enough of it.

 To make the pixels you’ll need to mix a small amount of tylo powder in with the coloured fondant.
 This turns the fondant into a modelling paste and gives a much denser fondant to work with.
 Without the tylo the fondant will drag, tear or distort meaning you won’t be able to make a proper square shape to fit together properly.
 You can either colour white fondant yourself with gel food colouring or buy pre coloured fondant.

 You can use any square shape to cut your fondant, I use plunger cutters as they are the easiest to work with but you might be able to find something around the kitchen to use, just make sure it is food safe first though.

 Once you’ve allowed the squares to dry you can then start to apply them to cake.
 You can make your own edible glue using a little tylo mixed with water, or even a tiny amount of water on the back of each square.
 Be careful if you are using water as it can run down the cake and ruin your hard work with the fondant.
 Start from the corners in, otherwise you might end up with a gap at the edge.

 The great thing about making a cake like this is that you can use the squares to hide any imperfections, you can position them anywhere you like on the cake.

 To create the birthday message and name I simply wrote directly onto the squares with an edible pen, easy!

 Making the models isn’t quite as easy but there’ll be a tutorial on the models to come.
-If you don’t fancy making everything yourself then pop over to my eBay shop to buy the pixels or the Minecraft set to decorate your own cake the easy way.
+If you don’t fancy making everything yourself then pop over to my eBay shop to buy the pixels to decorate your own cake the easy way.

 Do you think you’ll be making your own cakes or would you rather leave it to the professionals?